padsys/DPUIdioBench/dpudmabench/README.md

 ```
 Note that the PCIe addresses might be different on different machines.

 Similarly, throughput can be computed for various types of DMA operations.
 The suffix “thr” and “thr_event” represent the throughput of polling and event-based DMA operations, respectively.
-For BF-3, we are cleaning the throughput code for event-based DMAs and will update it soon.

 For Figure 6a, the core utilization on the host and DPU is measured by the Linux perf utility.